karnawis/clockpax/README.md

 # to do list

+- feed off the panel, show table
+- Display image

+# Done

-- add game provider and view port for each area`
+- add game provider and view port for each area